zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <a id = "rtcenginedelegate"></a>
 ## Delegate Methods (AgoraRtcEngineDelegate)

-The SDK uses Delegate methods `AgoraRtcEngineDelegate` to report runtime events to the application.
-From v1.1, some Block callbacks in the SDK are replaced with Delegate methods.
-The old Block callbacks are therefore being deprecated, but can still be used in the current version.
-However, we recommend replacing them with Delegate methods.
-The SDK calls the Block method if a callback is defined in both Block and Delegate.
+The SDK uses Delegate methods `AgoraRtcEngineDelegate` to report callbacks to the app.
+From v1.1, some Block callbacks in the SDK are replaced with Delegate callbacks.
+The old Block callbacks are therefore deprecated, but can still be used in the current version.
+However, Agora recommends replacing them with Delegate callbacks.
+The SDK calls the Block callback if a callback is defined in both Block and Delegate.

-#### Warning Occurred Callback (didOccurWarning)
+#### Reports a Warning during SDK Runtime (didOccurWarning)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit *)engine didOccurWarning:(AgoraRtcErrorCode)warningCode;
 ```

-This callback method indicates that some warning occurred during SDK runtime.
-In most cases, the application can ignore the warnings reported by the SDK because the SDK can usually fix the issue and resume running.
+This callback reports a warning during SDK runtime.
+In most cases, the app can ignore the warning reported by the SDK because the SDK can usually fix the issue and resume running.

 For instance, the SDK may report an `AgoraRtc_Error_OpenChannelTimeout(106)` warning upon disconnection with the server and attempts to reconnect.